webstermath/text-to-calendar/README.md

 2. Include optional date and time arguments (see examples below).
 3. Add optional alert arguments (see examples below).
 4. Add a title.
-After sending your event, you should get a message confirming the event shortly.
+5. Send your event to your gmail address and you should get a message confirming the event shortly.

   ### Examples:
   **Time Arguments:**